smallstep/cli/docs/CONTRIBUTING.md

 ## Code Contribution

-'step cli` aims to become a fully featured online Certificate Authority.
+'step cli` aims to become a fully featured toolkit for cryptographic primitives.
 We encourage all contributions that meet the following criteria:

-* fit naturally into a Certificate Authority.
+* fit naturally into a toolkit for creating and working with cryptographic primitives and higher order resources.
 * strive not to break existing functionality.
 * close or update an open [`step cli` issue](https://github.com/smallstep/cli/issues)